frenetic-lang/netkat-automata/README.md

 # Note #

 This software is not being actively developed.
-However, tt should build against older versions of the libraries.
+However, it should build against older versions of the libraries.
 To switch using Opam, execute the following commands:
 ```
 opam switch 4.02.3
 opam install core.113.00.00